 California law states that every student shall attend school punctually and regularly and conform to the regulations of the school.
-It is MSCP policy that students attend class regularly; that work missed because of school related activities or illness must be promptly made-up; that truancy is unacceptable; and that other absences approved by the parent be minimized or avoided whenever possible.
+The STEM Prep Elementary attendance policy expects students to attend class regularly and on time; assignments and tests missed due to school-related activities or illness must be promptly made-up; truancy is unacceptable; other absences approved by the parent/guardian should be minimized or avoided whenever possible.
+The state of California defines truant as a student missing more than 30 minutes of instruction 3 times during the school year without an excuse (see below for list of acceptable excused absences).